But in the wake of a car accident, a pre-existing condition may feel like a whole new burden.

 Here in Pennsylvania, legal precedent dictates that one must “take your victim as you found them.”
 In other words, an individual is entitled to compensation for injuries that they did not cause, even if those injuries are connected to or were otherwise intensified by a set of pre-existing conditions.
 As a result, accident victims are more able to assert their rights to compensation without fear of their pre-existing condition disclosure harming their claim.

 A Plan of Action – Call an auto accident lawyer to represent you.

 If you’ve recently experienced an auto accident, chances are that you’re still a bit shaken up about the whole matter.
 In fact, you may be living with pain from a pre-existing condition that was worsened by your recent crash.
 There’s no reason to live like that, even if you’re afraid that your pre-existing condition will prevent you from earning your rightful compensation.

-If this situation feels familiar to you, then it is time for you to call the Law Offices of Joel J. Kofsky.
+If this situation feels familiar to you, then it is time for you to call Philly Injury Law.
 Our team of seasoned personal injury lawyers has what it takes to protect your rights as a victim, regardless of your circumstances.
 We can also answer all of your questions about how pre-existing conditions affect auto accident claims in the first place.
 Call us today at 215 735 4800 to learn why we are the preferred accident victim legal firm in all of Philadelphia, PA.